Avoid The Hack: 2 Best Privacy Friendly Operating System Picks for Mobile

-Odds are that in this day and age, you've got a smartphone.
-Odds also are that your smartphone is either an iPhone (iOS) or some flavor of Google Android (but still an Android.)
+Most people have a smartphone.
+Odds are this smartphone is either an iPhone (iOS) or some flavor of Google Android - but still an Android.

 Long story short, you can't install a new operating system on iDevices.
-This is primarily due to the closed-source bootloading "defense" mechanisms employed by Apple on the iDevices themselves.
+This is primarily due to the closed-source bootloading "defense" mechanisms Apple employs on its devices.

 This isn't a "death sentence" for those that prefer iOS devices.
-If you're on iOS, you can take steps to reasonably harden the device in terms of privacy.
-A good start is to install a reputable device-wide tracker blocker, such as Adguard.
+Users on iOS can take steps to reasonably harden the device in terms of privacy and security.
+A good start is to install a reputable device-wireputable device-wide tracker blocker, such as installing and using privacy-oriented browsers and installing a reputable device-wide tracker blocker, such as Adguard.

-Simply speaking, your iDevice will not execute anything not "signed" by Apple on boot, so installing a third-party and custom operating system remains more in the realm of impossible.
+An iDevice simply will not execute anything not "signed" by Apple on boot, so installing a third-party and custom operating system remains more in the realm of impossible.
 At least for now.

-Therefore, when talking about alternate and privacy-friendly mobile operating systems around the privacy community, you'll generally see Android referenced only.
-The same will hold true for this post.
+Therefore, when talking about alternate and privacy-friendly mobile operating systems around the privacy community, Android is primarily referenced.
+The same holds true for this post.

-Typically, you'll find that in the greater privacy community, jailbreaking an iDevice is not advised.
-This is mostly due to the risk vs. reward for jailbreaking in today's threat landscape... the risk is far greater than the reward for many people's threat models.
-Generally, the biggest risk that comes with jailbreaking is that your device cannot receive iOS updates -- therefore you may be leaving yourself open to known exploits and vulnerabilities that could be patched by simply updating.
+Typically, users will find that in the greater privacy community, jailbreaking an iDevice is not advised.
+This is mostly due to the risk vs. reward of jailbreaking in today's threat landscape... the risk is far greater than the reward for many people's threat models.
+Generally, the biggest risk with jailbreaking is the device cannot receive iOS updates -- therefore you may be leaving yourself open to known exploits and vulnerabilities that could be patched by simply updating.

-Now, some of you may be thining - Wait, what is jailbreaking?
-Jailbreaking refers to escaping the walled garden of Apple's iOS devices.
-Jailbreaking an iDevice gives you root privileges of the device, which in turn allows you perform tasks such as sideloading apps and other third-party software.
-On a slightly more technical level, you're actually taking advantage of a privilege escalation exploit... which, when executed, gives you the "jailbreak."
+What is jailbreaking?
+Simply put, jailbreaking refers to escaping the walled garden of Apple's iOS devices.
+Jailbreaking an iDevice gives root privileges of the device, which in turn allows performing tasks such as sideloading apps and other third-party software.
+On a slightly more technical level, jailbreaking actually takes advantage of a privilege escalation exploit... which, when executed, gives the "jailbreak."

-"Jailbreaking" actually applies to more than just iOS - but you'll most commonly see jailbreaking in reference to skirting around the locked-down environment of iOS itself.
-Though similarities between rooting and jailbreaking an iOS exist, there are some fundamental differences that exist.
+"Jailbreaking" actually applies to more than just iOS - but it most commonly refers to skirting around the locked-down environment of iOS itself.
+Though similarities between rooting and jailbreaking iOS exist, there are some fundamental differences.

-Jailbreaking was far more common in the early days of the iPhone and the iPod Touch due to the heavily limited customization options available at the time.
-For example, the super early iPhone didn't have an official app store, so downloading apps was something you could only do on a jailbroken iPhone.
+Jailbreaking was far more common in the early days of the iPhone and the now defunct-iPod Touch due to the heavily limited customization options available at the time.
+For example, early iPhone verions did not have an official app store, so downloading apps was only possible on a jailbroken iPhone.
 Jailbreaking has also proved useful in unlocking carrier-locked iPhones but it has also been used for more "dubious purposes" such as installation of malware/spyware and/or software piracy.

 Interestingly, a lot of features gained by jailbreaking iOS have been subsequently adopted by Apple over the years.
 These adoptions have arguably reduced the appeal of jailbreaking for many "main stream" or "everyday" users.
 This is in addition to Apple consistently fighting against jailbreaking techniques with major iOS updates.